 Even before the new baby arrives, conception and pregnancy can be a rollercoaster of emotions.
 If you’re feeling overwhelmed or anxious, are wrestling with changing dynamics in relationships or simply need a non-judgmental ear, Counselling can be invaluable to lightening your mental load.

-For prenatal (and postnatal) fitness, Fix offers a range of small Group Classes, ranging from Fix Yoga to the aptly named Pelvic Floor Galore, as well as 1:1 Pilates, Personal Training or Yoga to help you improve your physical wellbeing and feel calm and connected in preparation for birth.
+For prenatal (and postnatal) fitness, Fix offers a range of small Group Classes, ranging from Fix Yoga to the aptly named Fit for Baby, as well as 1:1 Pilates or Yoga to help you improve your physical wellbeing and feel calm and connected in preparation for birth.

-Starting in 2018 we will be offering four-week Hypnobirthing courses that will give you the knowledge and skills to release fears around childbirth and trust your body, your instincts and your baby.
+We also offer Hypnobirthing courses to enable you to release fears around childbirth and trust your body, your instincts and your baby.
 We'll talk about how to get the best from the healthcare system and provide support right up to the birth to answer any questions that may arise.